 You must not be directly or indirectly engaged, concerned or interested in any other trade, business, occupation or activity which is or may be in direct competition with VACC training operations, or affect your ability to perform your duties for VACC.

-You must not, without our written permission, work (paid or unpaid) for anyone else while employed by VACC auto apprenticeships.
-Permission may be given where VACC training is of the opinion that such work will not harm it’s business interests or either affect your ability to carry out work for VACC auto apprenticeships, or affect or hinder any other employees carrying out their duties with VACC auto apprenticeships.
+You must not, without our written permission, work (paid or unpaid) for anyone else while employed by VACC Automotive Apprenticeships.
+Permission may be given where VACC training is of the opinion that such work will not harm it’s business interests or either affect your ability to carry out work for VACC Automotive Apprenticeships, or affect or hinder any other employees carrying out their duties with VACC Automotive Apprenticeships.

 Complaints Handling Process

-All complaints concerning a perceived conflict of interest will be handled in accordance with the established complaints procedures of the VACC Auto Apprenticeships
+All complaints concerning a perceived conflict of interest will be handled in accordance with the established complaints procedures of the VACC Automotive Apprenticeships